Heatblur-Simulations/f-4e-manual/src/systems/hydraulics.md

 Ailerons, spoilers, and the stabilator have two hydraulic actuators.
-The PC systems are the primary hydraulic delivery to the flight control systems, with PC-1 powering the left side of the aircraft, and PC-2 powering the right; these actuate one of the two actuators on each flight control surface.
+The PC systems are the primary hydraulic delivery to the flight control systems, with PC-1 powering the left side of the aircraft, and PC-2 powering the right; these supply pressure to one of the two actuators on each flight control surface.
+PC-1 is using left engine pump and PC-2 is using right engine pump.

+The Utility Hydraulic System is pressurized by a hydraulic pump on each engine.
+To prevent the utility hydraulic pumps from resonating, check valves with different operating pressures are installed on the pump output lines.
+As a result, the right engine utility hydraulic pump will deliver 2775 +225 psi at idle rpm, and the left engine utility hydraulic pump will deliver approximately 3000 ±250 psi at idle rpm.
-The Utility System supplies hydraulic pressure to all aircraft systems except the stabilator actuator.
+The Utility System supplies hydraulic pressure to all aircraft systems (which need hydraulic pressure) except the stabilator actuator.
-It drives the second actuator on the flight control surfaces, acting as both a power assist and backup.
+It drives the second actuator on every flight control surface, acting as both a power assist and backup.

+The only hydraulic device not connected to the utility system is the stabilator.
-One exclusion to this is the stabilator - one actuator is powered through PC-1 and the second one by PC-2.
+One actuator is powered through PC-1 and the second one by PC-2.
 Additionally on aircraft after *TO 1F-4-903*, an Stabilator Auxiliary Power Unit (APU) is installed to provide backup hydraulic pressure for